 Depending on the degree of severity, traumatic brain injuries (TBIs) can have many different consequences and manifestations.
 Mild injuries may be characterized by dizziness, nausea, headaches, or fatigue.
 However, more severe injuries can result in the following symptoms:

 While traumatic brain damage can occur in any type of incident, they are particularly common in high-speed car wrecks, slip and fall accidents, collisions during athletic competitions, and impacts from falling debris at construction sites and in other hazardous areas.
-A knowledgeable Chardon TBI attorney with experience in various types of cases could clarify whether a particular situation may give rise to litigation.
+A knowledgeable attorney in Chardon with experience in various types of TBI cases could clarify whether a particular situation may give rise to litigation.

 Just like in any other personal injury claim, the civil plaintiff in a traumatic brain injury case can seek financial restitution for any form of harm they already suffered from their injury prior to filing suit.
 Recoverable short-term damages often include:

-However, if an injury results in permanent loss of sensation and cognitive function, a skilled TBI lawyer could help a plaintiff seek recovery for long-term damages as well, such as loss of future earning capacity and loss of enjoyment of life.
-Furthermore, since a TBI resulting in permanent harm would qualify as a catastrophic injury under state law, the cap on non-economic damages that usually limits personal injury recovery in Chardon would not apply.
+However, if a traumatic head injury results in permanent loss of sensation and cognitive function, a skilled lawyer in Chardon could help a plaintiff seek recovery for long-term damages as well, such as loss of future earning capacity and loss of enjoyment of life.
+Furthermore, since a TBI resulting in permanent harm would qualify as a catastrophic injury under state law, the cap on non-economic damages that usually limits recovery in Chardon would not apply.

 Taking effective legal action can be tricky after any serious accident, especially one that leads to a lifelong disability.
 If you suffered a severe or permanent brain injury due to the reckless or careless actions of another party, you may have significant legal possibilities.
 A diligent attorney could help you understand all available choices for civil litigation to take full advantage of the options for recovery.